 Also, as mentioned in the transport section of this Georgia travel guide, taxi scams do exist so it’s always a good idea to use a ride-hailing app like Bolt to ensure that you don’t overpay when getting from point A to B in Georgia.

-If you’re travelling long-term and are simply looking for an affordable travel medical insurance option, then SafetyWing is also a fantastic option and another one that we currently use.
+If you’re travelling long-term and are simply looking for an affordable travel medical insurance option, then SafetyWing is also a fantastic option.
 Click here to get a quote from SafetyWing.

 Language in Georgia